gatling/gatling/src/sphinx/session/feeder.rst

 Of course, don't use ``csv`` for JSON with rawSplit as the JSON commas will be interpreted as separators !

-Also, in a JSON string, double-quotes are escaped with ``\``.
-So you might prefer Gatling not to escape the backslash and be fully compliant with the RFC and nothing more.
-In that case, you can do the following:
+Besides escaping features described in the RFC, one can specify your own character in order to escape characters that would match the separator or the double quotes.

 .. includecode:: code/Feeders.scala#escape-char